-The Church celebrates him as a Holy Emperor just like the Apostles for his entire missionary work compared to that of the disciples of the Saviour.
-At the same time, non-Orthodox circles and a few secular scholars have seen him as a political figure driven by personal and state interests, who served the Church only to use it later.
-However, most historians, among the most objective ones, have enormously appreciated and sustained that Emperor Constantine the Great was indeed a man of religious conviction, a servant of God, of our Saviour Jesus Christ.
+The Church celebrates him as a Holy Emperor, just like the Apostles, for his entire missionary work compared to the disciples of the Saviour.
+At the same time, non-Orthodox circles and a few secular scholars have seen him as a political figure driven by personal and state interests who served the Church only to use it later.
+However, most historians, among the most objective ones, have enormously appreciated and sustained that Emperor Constantine the Great was a man of religious conviction, a servant of God, of our Saviour Jesus Christ.

 Read also: Saint Cyprian.
 Bishop and Martyr of Carthage

 Summary of life: At first he was a convinced pagan and was against Christians, but God changed his life.

 Life accomplishments: He was the first to accept and declare the new Christian religion.

 Biblical places from the times of Constantine

 The emperor manifests himself as an outsider bishop by enacting the laws necessary for the Church to live in freedom.
 The Edict of Milan in 313 AD, the First Ecumenical Council of Nicaea in 3255, and the establishment of the empire’s new capital at Constantinople in 330 illustrated the victory of Christianity over pagan beliefs and the place the Church was to occupy in the kingdom.
 By granting freedom, aid, and privileges to Christianity,